-ONLINE THERAPY
+THERAPY

 Navigating the mental health system can be overwhelming.
-Finding a therapist trained in the reproductive period that takes your insurance, is affordable, accessible and available is next to impossible.
-PS-WA is dedicated to reducing barriers people face in accessing high quality mental health care.
-Our new therapy program is designed to provide the care you need, where you want it: in your home, in the community, online, or in the office.
+Finding a therapist trained in the reproductive period that takes your insurance, is affordable, accessible, and available is next to impossible.
+PS-WA is dedicated to reducing barriers people face in accessing high-quality mental health care.
+Our therapy program is designed to provide the care you need.
+We are only offering online services at the moment, and look forward to being able to expand our services in time.
+Our highly skilled therapists and interns have both lived and professional experience serving childbearing families.

 Online therapy for common experiences including: